ThinkR-open/prepare-for-cran/README.md

 #### Polish the description of your package

-A CRAN-proof package should have a long description that explains what the package does and why it is "original" regarding what is already on the CRAN.
+A CRAN-proof package should have a long description that explains what the package does,  what are the benefits, what is new and how does it differ from what is already on the CRAN.

 #### Do not put 'package' in the DESCRIPTION

 Neither the title nor the description should start with "A package..." or with the name of the package.

+#### Use quote if needed

+If you quote another package, an article/book or a website/API, put its name between single quote `'`.

 ### Documentation